Ibad: Sources

 Oral tradition also informed Arabic historiography.
 In the twelfth century, Abuʾl-Baqāʾ of al-Ḥilla wrote that the history of the Lakhmid dynasty that had ruled the region before Islam was taught to schoolchildren.

 Syriac sources are all ecclesiastical.
 Their concerns and tendencies are completely different from those of the Arab Islamic historiography.
 They are concerned only with saints, holy men and clerics and often exaggerate their sufferings.

 The archaeology of the region of al-Ḥīra and the study of the architecture of the Church of the East are underexplored and underdeveloped.
 Although both Arabic and Syriac sources name many churches and monasteries associated with the ʿIbād, none has yet been identified with any existing ruins.

 Name and tribal affiliation

+The Arabic term ʿibād means "servants" or "devotees".
+It is a plural form of ʿabd, which could mean a servant (i.e., of God) or slave.
+In the Qurʾān, it is equivalent to the plural form ʿabīd, although later usage would reserve it for servants of God and ʿabīd for slaves.